 TechBargains‘ name is a bit misleading.
 The site began with a focus on electronics and computer accessories but has since expanded to include a broader range of inventory.

-Like DealNews, TechBargains is ideal for shoppers searching for actionable information, such as the best or cheapest version of a product, before purchase.
+Like DealNews, TechBargains is ideal for shoppers searching for actionable information before purchase, such as the best or cheapest version of a product.

 Its deal listings generally contain more content than competitors’, with the occasional exception of DealNews.
 But TechBargains is short on deal-related news and announcements, one of Slickdeals’ strengths.